-Western Wyoming Community College will accept earned credit (in semester hours) from other accredited two-year and four-year colleges in the United States.
+Western Wyoming Community College will accept credit earned (in semester hours) from other accredited two-year and four-year colleges in the United States.
 Academic status at the time of admission and credits acceptable toward an Associate of Arts Degree, Associate of Fine Arts Degree, Associate of Nursing, Associate of Science Degree, and Associate of Applied Science Degree, or a certificate program, will be determined by Registration & Records.
-A maximum of 50 semester hours of transfer credit is accepted toward WWCC degrees.
+A maximum of 50 semester hours of transfer credit may be accepted toward WWCC degrees.

 In addition to the requirements for degree or certificate students, policies relating to transfer admissions are as follows:

 - Students must submit official copies of transcripts from each institution attended.

 - Credit is accepted from accredited institutions as listed in the American Council on Education’s Accredited Institutions of Post-Secondary Education.

 - Transcript evaluations are completed for students who are accepted for admission.
 (Walk-ins or late applicants will not be evaluated until after the add period is over.)
 The transcript evaluation indicates which coursework is equivalent to WWCC courses as well as courses accepted under general divisions (i.e. History of Germany would be accepted as a history elective course even though the College doesn’t have a direct equivalent).
 Questions about equivalency are referred to the appropriate department for determination.

 - All coursework completed by the student is listed on the WWCC transcript, although only 50 credit hours may be applied toward the WWCC degree or certificate program.
 Fifteen hours must be completed through WWCC to meet graduation requirements.